tanaes/whopping_Voron_mods/pcb_klicky/README.md

 This design attempts to replicate Klicky as closely as possible using a PCB-based design, to try and achieve the following aims:

 1. Reduce the problem of magnets working lose or seating poorly in printed parts
-2. Increase the current being switched, which might *possibly* result in a [longer switch lifetime](https://www.youtube.com/watch?v=v5BhECVlKJA&t=4s).
+2. Longer switch lifetime by increasing the current being switched --> https://www.youtube.com/watch?v=v5BhECVlKJA&t=4s.
-3. Add LEDs.
+3. Add LEDs to indicate the open/triggered status better

-## Beta test

-The [beta test units](https://www.lightweightlabware.com/shop/p/beta-pcb-klicky-probe-kit) were shipped out with the following components:
+## Bill of materials
 - one toolhead PCB (pre-assembled with SMD components)
 - two probe PCBs
 - one JST-XH 3 pin header